Ōtorohanga District Creative Communities Fund

 Application Process

-This one-off funding will be allocated at a meeting at Council Chambers (17 Maniapoto St) on 17 April 2024.
-Applicants will be informed of decisions the following week and any funding would reach you in May.
+Applicants will be informed of decisions the following week and any funding would reach you late May 2025 so your project cant start before then.
 Remember this is a rolling fund, if you miss this round just apply for the next one in six months time.
+The next two upcoming rounds for your applications are open across February 2025 and then across August 2025

 If you are successful you are required to complete a CCS Grant Accountability Form.
 This tells us all about your project and how it went.
 It’s a good idea to get it done as soon as you finish.